Xadnem53/OrgaSnismo0-Windows/README.md

 Zoom buttons: To show or hide the zoom buttons

-Change period: To show or hide the numeric up & down with the cicle time.
+Change period: To show or hide the numeric up & down with the cycle time.

 **Options:**